Ilia-puzdranovskuy/rest-api-task/README.md

 # rest-api-task
 Task for trainee: Rest-API
-DB: MongoDB
+## DataBase
-DB can use all
+DB: MongoDB.
+All can use DB.

 ## Installation
 ```bash